 Select any cell within the data range or select the entire data range to be used in your Pivot Table.

-Click on the Pivot Table button, which is generally located on the left, within the 'Insert' tab.
+Click on the Pivot Table button, which is located within the 'Tables' grouping, on the 'Insert' tab of the Excel ribbon.

-You will be presented with the window entitled 'Create PivotTable' (shown on the rightabove).
+You will be presented with the 'Create PivotTable' dialog box (shown on the rightabove).

-Make sure that the selected range is the range that you want to use for your Pivot Table.
+Make sure that the selected range refers to the range of cells that you want to use for your Pivot Table.

 There is also an option asking where you want the Pivot Table to be placed.
-This allows you to specify a worksheet in which to place the pivot table.
+This allows you to place your pivot table in a specified worksheet.
 If you are not sure, select the option 'New worksheet'.

 We want the Pivot Table to show the sums of the sales figures for each month, broken down by region and sales rep.

-The resulting Pivot Table will be populated with the daily sales totals for each sales region and each sales rep, as shown on the rightabove.
+The resulting Pivot Table will be populated with the daily sales totals for each sales region and each sales rep, as shown below.

-As required, the final pivot table (shown on the rightabove) displays the total monthly sales, broken down by sales region and sales rep.
+As required, the final pivot table (shown below) displays the total monthly sales, broken down by sales region and sales rep.

 The Pivot Table might be improved visually, by formatting.
 For example, if columns B - G are formatted as currencies, this will make the Pivot Table easier to read.

-In order to view just the data for the 'North' sales region, return to the 'Pivot Table Field List', and drag the 'Region' field header into the 'Report Filter' area (named the 'Filters' area in Excel 2013).
+In order to view just the data for the 'North' sales region, return to the 'Pivot Table Field List' task pane, and drag the 'Region' field header into the 'Report Filter' (or 'Filters') area.

-You will see that the 'Region' field is now located in the page drop area, at the top left of the Pivot Table.
-Use the drop-down list for this field to select the Region 'North'.
-The resulting Pivot Table, (shown on the rightabove), displays just the sales for the North region.
+You will see that a 'Region' field appears at the top of the Pivot Table.
+Use the drop-down list of this field to select the Region 'North'.
+The resulting Pivot Table (shown on the rightabove) displays just the sales for the North region.

 You can also quickly view just the sales for the South region by selecting 'South' from the drop down menu.